mklilley/lets-make-rainbows/README.md

 # lets-make-rainbows

 An interactive digital experiment to simulate the physics of rainbows.
+For more context on the why, [visit my blog](https://mattlilley.com/posts/lets-make-rainbows/).

 ## Physics